 Cost

 The cost of Talkiatry depends on your plan and coverage.
-They only take patients with in-network plans, accepting insurance from over 60 major providers, including Blue Cross Blue Shield, Optum, United Healthcare, Aetna, and Cigna.
+It only takes patients with in-network plans, accepting insurance from over 60 major providers, including Blue Cross Blue Shield, Optum, United Healthcare, Aetna, and Cigna.

 Before scheduling an appointment, Talkiatry will inform you whether your insurance is accepted, if you have a deductible or copay, and what your total out-of-pocket cost will be.
-For eligible clients, copays range from $20 – $50 per session.
+For eligible clients, copays typically range from $20–$50 per session.

 Overview